This is a text overlay image of the original work Accent Cleveland by Edsel Little on Flickr under cc.

 - Multi-level grilling with multiple temperature zones

-- Fire-proof charcoal burning chamber
+- The fire-proof charcoal burning chamber

 - Stainless steel side-tabling with GN compatible storage